StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 To prevent permission errors when reading or writing files on the shared filesystem, [configure the NFS server](https://manpages.ubuntu.com/manpages/noble/man5/exports.5.html) with the `all_squash` parameter.
 This ensures all filesystem operations use uid:gid `65534:65534`, regardless of the user's actual UID and GID.

-### 2. Define a PersistentVolume for the NFS server
+### Step 2: Define a PersistentVolume for the NFS server

 A [PersistentVolume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) represents a piece of storage provisioned by an administrator or dynamically provisioned using storage classes.
 When using an NFS server, the PV allows multiple pods to access shared storage concurrently.